Yilinnnh/l2clearspeech-yilinhao/research-assessment.md

 All final projects are graded by Dr. Dowling.
 You will see your grade on Canvas separated into two categories: objective points and engagement points.

--   **Objective points:** 13/30
+-   **Objective points:** 30/30
--   **Engagement points:** 2/10
+-   **Engagement points:** 10/10
--   **Total points:** 15/40
+-   **Total points:** 40/40

+**Comments:**

+Wow, great job Yilin!!
+This is just about perfect.
+I'm really impressed with how much work you've put into this, and the progress you've made since the last draft.
+I'm glad you felt like there was value in forcing yourself to meet the objectives that wouldn't necessarily have been things you incorporated originally.
+Excellent work, and I'm glad to read the latest progress on your thesis, too!
+Looking forward to seeing how that all wraps up next quarter!

-**Comments:** Great start, Yilin!
+Great start, Yilin!
 You've got a really strong foundation here.
 A few tweaks needed on some things, but for the most part you just need to fill in the gaps and you'll be in great shape.